Petra Collins: Art and photography

 In 2010, Collins created the website "The Ardorous" as an online platform for young female artists.
 Reacting to the male-dominated art world, the group's goal is to question contemporary ideologies of femininity and recast women in positive, empowered roles.
 Collins has also edited a book called Babe with a foreword by Tavi Gevinson, which is a culmination of over 30 international artists selected by Petra.

 In 2016, Collins was named one of Dazed & Calvin Klein's 100 Creatives Shaping Youth Culture and one of Vogue's 40 Creatives To Watch in 2016.
 Collins was also named one of 30 Artists to Watch by Artsy.

 Collins hosted her first public art piece with Contact Photo on April 29, 2017, at King and Spadina in Toronto, Canada.

-She completed her first featured narrative film in 2021.
+When shooting photography, Collins exclusively uses 35 mm film.

 Directing

 In 2015, she directed a three-part documentary series entitled Making Space, which documents and explores what it means to be a young person in today's constantly changing, hyperconnected world.
 Other projects Collins has directed include Carly Rae Jepsen's music video for her 2015 single "Boy Problems", Cardi B's 2018 single "Bartier Cardi" and Olivia Rodrigo's 2021 single "Good 4 U" and "brutal".
 She has also directed advertisements for Gucci, Adidas, and Nordstrom.